adminGCT4545/GOLF-CLUB/royal-golf-erp/AI_CHATBOT_README.md

 ```
 User: "What are the club's operating hours?"
-AI: "Royal Golf Club is typically open from 6:00 AM to 8:00 PM daily.
+KYNSEY AI: "Royal Golf Club is typically open from 6:00 AM to 8:00 PM daily.
 However, hours may vary based on season and special events.
 For the most current information, please contact the pro shop or check with club management."

 User: "How do I book a tee time?"
-AI: "You can book tee times through several methods: 1) Use the Tee Times section in this portal, 2) Call the pro shop directly, or 3) Use the mobile app.
+KYNSEY AI: "You can book tee times through several methods: 1) Use the Tee Times section in this portal, 2) Call the pro shop directly, or 3) Use the mobile app.
 Online booking is available 7 days in advance for members."
 ```

 ## API Endpoints